MorganKryze/ConsoleAppVisuals/.github/CONTRIBUTING.md

 ### Reporting Bugs

-If you encounter a bug while using [Project Name], please ensure that the bug hasn't already been reported by checking the Issues section of our repository.
+If you encounter a bug while using ConsoleAppVisuals, please ensure that the bug hasn't already been reported by checking the Issues section of our repository.
 If it hasn't been reported yet, please open a new issue and provide as much detail as possible, including:

 A clear and descriptive title
 Steps to reproduce the bug